Radici Group

 RadiciGroup is an Italian corporation manufacturing chemical intermediates, polyamide polymers, engineering plastics, synthetic fibres and nonwoven fabric.
 The company is headquartered in Gandino where Pietro Radici founded it in 1941.
 Since 2018, the company has been one of the main sponsors of Bergamo-based football club Atalanta.

 History

 In the 1980s Radici Chimica S.p.A. came into being following the purchase of an ex-Montedison production site in Novara.

 In 2011 RadiciGroup acquired the German dorix GmbH (formerly Selbitzer Chemiefaser GmbH, founded in 1896 under the name of Heinrich Reinhold GmbH & Co.
 KG), based in Selbitz – Hochfranken, Bavaria. dorix GmbH is the European leader in the production of PA6 staple (dorix®) and PP staple products (reilen).

 Production chain

-RadiciGroup manages diversified businesses worldwide focused on chemicals, plastics and synthetic fibres with total control over its production chain, from products such as adipic acid, polyamide 6 and polyamide 6.6 to yarns and engineering plastics.
-This control constitutes one of RadiciGroup's key strengths.
+RadiciGroup manages businesses focused on chemicals, plastics and synthetic fibres, from products such as adipic acid, polyamide 6 and polyamide 6.6 to yarns and engineering plastics.

 In the chemicals sector the main products are: